 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

 Cook the banana pieces in coconut oil (or unsalted butter) until golden.
-This should take about three minutes per side over medium heat.
 They will smell so good as they cook!

 This is what they should look like when ready - deep golden brown: